-Here is your ultimate itinerary for 3 weeks in Colombia!
+Here is your ultimate travel guide and itinerary for 3 weeks in Colombia!

 It was the day before Christmas Eve last year when I spontaneously decided (though I’m always eager and ready to) that it was time for another adventure.
 I had just recently moved to London and would start a new job in February.
 A month to linger around at home?
 Certainly not!